asdacosta/Projects-html_css_js/README.md

 | File | Description |
 | - | - |
 |`fizzbuzz.js` | Prints numbers from 1 to user input with numbers divisible by 3, 5, and 3 & 5 replaced with Fizz, Buzz, and FizzBuzz strings correspondingly.
 It is associated with `fizzbuzz.html` file in `fizzbuzz` directory and it's built from `TheOdinProject`.
-Project focuses on the `Problem Solving` in JavaScript by using algorithm and pseudocode which are commented out in the code.
+Project focuses on `Problem Solving` in JavaScript by using algorithm and pseudocode which are commented out in the code.